 - Provide more information about the content in the paper

-- Provide citation for the source including page the information is found on
+- Give a citation for the source including the page the information is located

 A bibliography just provides an easy place to access all the sources that were used in the work, including ideas that weren’t sourced in the work.